mohammedfirdouss/Tranzor/README.md

-# FluxPay
+# Tranzor

-FluxPay is a serverless real-time financial transaction processing system designed to address the scalability, security, and performance challenges faced by financial institutions.
+Tranzor is a serverless real-time financial transaction processing system designed to address the scalability, security, and performance challenges faced by financial institutions.